 Additional background statistics are reported in the Appendix.
-Tables A1 and A2 provide matching statistics based on the year 2010 observations.
-From a population consisting of 2,544,665 natives, we match 94,136 individuals with an equivalent number of refugee immigrants divided into 35,666 European and 30,684 non-European refugees who arrived after 1989, as well as 27,786 European and non-European refugees who arrived between 1980 and 1989.
+Tables A.1 and A.2 provide matching statistics based on the year 2010 observations.
+(Hereafter, numbering for all Appendix material is prefaced with an "A.") From a population consisting of 2,544,665 natives, we match 94,136 individuals with an equivalent number of refugee immigrants divided into 35,666 European and 30,684 non-European refugees who arrived after 1989, as well as 27,786 European and non-European refugees who arrived between 1980 and 1989.

-Tables A1 and A2 report labor market activities and main incomes for the four population groups in our sample as well as a group consisting of a random sample of nativeborn workers.
+Tables A.3 and A.4 report labor market activities and main incomes for the four population groups in our sample as well as a group consisting of a random sample of native-born workers.
 The purpose of the latter group is to examine how representative the matched sample is for the entire Swedish labor market.
-Both tables exhibit a remarkable consistency in the reported variables between the random sample and the matched native sample, indicating the feasibility of deriving comprehensive labor market policy insights from our analysis.
-Working as a year-round employee is the predominant occupation across all groups as shown in Table A3.
-It is noteworthy that post-1989 European refugees display a stronger resemblance to the native population compared to the other two refugee groups.
+Both tables exhibit a remarkable consistency in the reported variables between refugees and the matched native sample, indicating the feasibility of deriving comprehensive labor market policy insights from our analysis.
+Working as a year-round employee is the predominant occupation across all groups as shown in Table A.3.
+Note that post-1989 European refugees display a stronger resemblance to the native population compared to the other two refugee groups.
 During the period 2011-2015, nearly 90% of native-born individuals primarily relied on paid work as their main income source, in contrast to approximately 70% for the three refugee groups.
 Notably, more than a quarter of the refugees derived their main income from sources other than paid work.
-See Table A4.
+See Table A.4.

-Focusing on full year workers might create a selection bias for native-migrant comparisons when natives have lower unemployment rates.
+Focusing on full-year workers might create a selection bias for nativemigrant comparisons when natives have lower unemployment rates.
 We may therefore overestimate the impact of work experience.
-However, the potential bias is limited: from Table A3, we see that between European refugees and the matched natives (those having similar characteristics) the difference in full-year employment rate is negligible, 68.4% vs. 67.8%.
-Only for non-European refugees does it drop to 53.3%.
-There is also a truncation issue, as we do not know the work experience of migrants prior to arrival in Sweden.
-This could imply that we may underestimate the true work experience of migrants.
+The potential bias is limited, however: In Table A.3, we see that between European refugees and the matched natives (those having similar characteristics) the difference in full-year employment rate is negligible, 68.4% compared to 67.8%.
+Only for non-European refugees does the rate drop to 53.3%.
+Truncation is also an issue, as we do not know the work experience of migrants prior to arrival in Sweden.
+This condition could imply that we may underestimate the true work experience of migrants.
 It is possible that the sum of the two potential biases leads to an underestimate of native-migrant differences.

-Empirical strategy
+Empirical Strategy

-We use coarsened exact matching, (CEM) (Iacus et al., 2012; Blackwell et al., 2009; King et al., 2017) to find native individuals with resembling characteristics to refugee immigrants.
-CEM's is a non-parametric technique that requires fewer assumptions compared to other matching approaches.
+We use coarsened exact matching (CEM) (Blackwell, Iacus, King, and Porro 2009; Iacus, King, and Porro 2012; King, Lucas, and Nielsen 2017) to find native individuals with characteristics similar to those of refugee immigrants.
+CEM is a non-parametric technique that requires fewer assumptions compared to other matching approaches.
 It uses the feature of monotonic imbalance bounding to ensure that adjusting maximum imbalances on one variable does not impact others, eliminating the need for a distinct process to confine data to common support.
 Moreover, it adheres to the congruence principle, approximates invariance to measurement errors, and effectively balances nonlinearities and interactions within the sample.

-The matching is performed on year 2010 values: the year before the outcome wage earnings are observed in the period 2011-2015.
+The matching is performed on year 2010 values-the year before the outcome wage earnings are observed in the period 2011-2015.
 The variables considered in the matching are gender, marital status, education, parenthood, region type where the person lives, and birth year.
 Variables that are included in the matching are also included as control variables in the regression models.
-Since refugee migrants in Sweden can allocate early on in the labor market, our long-term integrated sample is unlikely to be more mobile than the natives.
+Since refugee migrants in Sweden can allocate early on in the labor market, our long-term integrated sample is unlikely to be more mobile than the native sample.